c3bottles/c3bottles/doc/DOCKER.md

 # Install c3bottles using Docker

 You probably want to adjust the `Dockerfile` and `docker-compose.yml` to your specific requirements.
-However, the defaults should work just fin out of the box for a testing or development environment:
+However, the defaults should work just fine out of the box for a testing or development environment:

-1. First you need to create your config.py file:
+1. First you need to create a config.py file:

         cp config.default.py config.py

-    Please set at least the `SECRET_KEY` and change the `SQLALCHEMY_DATABASE_URI` to your setup (for the default docker-compose setup, you should use `SQLALCHEMY_DATABASE_URI = "postgresql://postgres:postgres@db/postgres"`).
+    Please set at least the `SECRET_KEY` and change the `SQLALCHEMY_DATABASE_URI` to your setup (for the default docker-compose setup, you should use `SQLALCHEMY_DATABASE_URI = "postgresql://postgres:postgres@db/postgres"`)
+    like in `config.default.py`.

 2. By default, docker-compose will download the image from Docker Hub.
 If you want to build your own image from source, please do: